-Protected characteristic group What do you know 4 ?
-What do people tell you 5 ?
-Summary of data and feedback about service users and the wider community/ public • Who uses the service? • Who doesn't and why? • Feedback/complaints? • Any differences in outcomes?
+Protected What do you know 4 ?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you 5 ?
+Summary of data and feedback potential impacts of the proposal(s) 6 ?
+What reasonable mitigations to reduce or avoid the impact can you propose? about service users and the wider community/ public • Who uses the service? • Who doesn't and why? • Feedback/complaints? • Any differences in outcomes?
 Why?
-What does this mean - what are the potential impacts of the proposal(s)6?
-Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What can you do7?
-What reasonable mitigations to reduce or avoid the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4.
-Sex/Gender 14 staff.
-The majority of the adult social care workforce in Hertfordshire is female - 82% with an average age of 43.
+Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4.
+Sex/Gender 14 The majority of the adult social care workforce in Hertfordshire is female - 82% with an average age of 43.
 68% are aged between 24 and 55.
 51% of the adult social care workforce in Hertfordshire work full time hours with 41% working part-time, 8% have no fixed hours.
 31% of the workforce work on zero-hours contracts.
 The adult social care sector offers a flexible working pattern.
 Care and support are required 24 hours a day, seven days a week, 52 weeks of the year.
-This allows workers to establish a range of shift patterns and this can fit with other caring The Strategy will deliver training to all to improve the quality of care.
+This allows workers to establish a range of shift patterns and this can fit with other caring responsibilities that an individual may have.
+Female service users are The Strategy will deliver training to all to improve the quality of care.
 The Strategy aims to upskill adult social care workers to increase retention of the workforce.
 A stable workforce will allow service users choice between male or female workers if relevant.
 Flexible working hours and shift patterns may be a barrier to learners with caring responsibilities accessing training during the normal working day.
 The adult social care workforce demographic is likely to result in a higher number of female workers accessing the project than male workers.
 Courses will be run across various times/days/locations and also in the evenings or the weekends if demand exists.
-The training offer includes 'train the trainer' options to allow organisations to train in- house and offer a range of training sessions to suit their workforce.
+The training offer includes 'train the trainer' options to allow organisations to train inhouse and offer a range of training sessions to suit their workforce.
 All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.
 Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
 This will allow the project to be adapted should any inequalities arise.